Skip to content

 Implementation Under Test (IUT)¤

 IUT plugins represent protocol implementations that are being evaluated for conformance, performance, or security characteristics.
+All implementations inherit from protocol-specific base classes using the template method pattern.

-Protocol Implementation Description Documentation
+Protocol Implementation Base Class Description Documentation

-Custom ping_pong Simple test service for basic validation Documentation
+MINIP ping_pong BaseMinipServiceManager Simple ping-pong service Documentation

 Testers¤